kartik-v/yii2-icons/README.md

 ### Per View Setup

 You can also call each icon-framework individually in your view or view layout like below.
-You can directly map the icon framework you wish to initialize specific to the view.
+Map any icon framework within each view as in the example below.

 ```php
 use kartik\icons\Icon;